 The event selection used in this work are based on the ones used for the atmospheric neutrino rates analysis [2].
 The variables to perform such a selection are the same and the values have been relaxed somewhat in order to increase the statistics: N{dir} (number of unscattered photons) ≥ 8 , L{dir} (length of the track) > 200 m and θ (zenith angle) > 92 deg.
-This should considerably reduce the background contamination, which is still under study.
+These cuts should still reject most of the background contamination, which is still under study.
 In order to check that the simulation is under control, we have compared the simulated and real distribution of several variables, finding good agreement.